Get started by searching below:

 Get a Free Case Review

-What Are Stage 3 Bedsores?
+What Is a Stage 3 Bedsore?

-Bedsores, also known as pressure ulcers or decubitus ulcers, are broken down into four stages based on their severity.
-Stage 3 bedsores have burrowed past the dermis (the skin’s second layer) and reached the subcutaneous tissue (fat layers) beneath.
+A stage 3 bedsore, also known as a grade 3 pressure sore, has burrowed past the dermis (the skin’s second layer) and reached the subcutaneous tissue (fat layers) beneath.

 Causes of Stage 3 Bedsores